 Now, back to taking care of the marriage license.
 It is the couple’s responsibility to obtain and complete the marriage license, but just be sure to double check that they have done so before performing the ceremony.

 Once the festivities are over and the marriage license is properly signed, you have successfully performed all of your functions as the wedding officiant.
-Just remind them to return the marriage license within 90 days of the ceremon
+Just remind them to return the marriage license within 90 days of the ceremony.

 You can find a printable PDF of the marriage license application online and fill it out ahead of time to get a head start, if you want.
 In order to complete the process, one or both members of the couple will have to visit the Clerk-Recorder’s Office 70 W. Hedding, 1st Floor, East Wing San Jose, CA 95110 with the following:

-The Basics -- San Jose and Santa Clara County have numerous locations for every sized wedding budget.
+San Jose and Santa Clara County have numerous locations for every sized wedding budget.
 Options range from garden paradises, to rustic barns, to lush wineries.

 One of our favorites is the historic Hotel De Anza.
 With gold accents, etched glass and distinctive fixtures, this is the perfect spot for a fan of Art Deco.
 Guests will walk through French doors that lead to a sheltered courtyard enclosed by terracotta-colored walls crawling with ivy.
 The sound of flowing water are provided by two fountains set into the walls.
 The area is surrounded by palms, ferns and flowers and add color and freshness.